RustyAlgorithm44/LyricsApp/project_log.md

     *   Implemented grouping/view modes: All Songs, By Deity, By Composer using a ChipGroup.
     *   Added `GroupAdapter` to display lists of unique Deities and Composers.
     *   Implemented drill-down navigation from group lists to filtered song lists.
+*   **Material 3 Refinements:**
+    *   Enabled Dynamic Color throughout the app for Android 12+ users.
+    *   Modernized the "Add Song" dialog by limiting the lyrics field height and making it scrollable.

 **Current To-Do / Areas for Improvement:**
+1.  **Selection Feedback:**
+    *   Visually highlight the selected item during long-press.
+    *   Allow deselecting by tapping the item again.
-1.  **Full `SettingsActivity` Implementation:** Add features like theme switching.
+2.  **Full `SettingsActivity` Implementation:** Add features like theme switching.
-2.  **Categories Implementation:** Currently a placeholder in the drawer; logic could be merged with the Home Page Organization if "Category" grouping is desired.
+3.  **Categories Implementation:** Currently a placeholder in the drawer.
-3.  **UI/UX Refinements:** Ensure consistent Material 3 styling throughout the app.
-4.  **Unit/Integration Testing:** Expand test coverage for ViewModel and Repository.
+4.  **Unit/Integration Testing:** Expand test coverage.

 This log file summarizes the current state and outlines potential next steps.